xsankar/TigerGraph-Graph-For-All/README.md

 * Tackle one of the complex fraud pattern in a scalable, extensible way

 ## Challenges
+* Non-Reciprocal, Sequenced, Temporal Networks
+  * Pragmas
+    1. Relationships need not be symmetric or reciprocal
+    1. There is a sequence to the edges i.e. Sequenced Edges
+    1. The edge has a temporal, monotonic component i.e. Temporal Edges
+  * Examples
+    * Payment Networks Forensics
+    * Fake Reviews
+    * Fake News
+  * Challenges
+    * Breaks some of the assumptions in traditional graph algorithms
+    * Traditional Graph Algorithms are mot as widely applicable
+    * We need more specific concepts
+    * In a payment network, edges rule
+      * Algorithmically, nodes (while important) have a lesser role
+  * Differences
+    * PageRank doesn’t make sense
+      * Just because amzn paid someone doesn’t make them any more important
+    * Community detection or k-clique are not that relevant
+    * Connected component is not that informative either
 * Payment network is very different from social or other networks
  * Temporal, monotonic time
  * Not symmetric